Alonso-del-Arte/chess/doc/Terminology.md

 * **Touch-move rule** &mdash; The rule that a player must move a piece he touches, provided there is a legal move to be made with that piece.
 * **Trade** &mdash; When a player sacrifices a piece in order to capture one of the opponent's pieces.
+A trade is worthwhile to the initiating player if it results in a tactical advantage.
 For example, White uses a bishop to capture Black's rook that the king is castled with, and the Black king immediately captures that bishop.
+In this example, the Black king has been deprived the protection of the castled rook.
 * **Trading queens** &mdash; When one player uses a queen to capture an opponent's queen, and the opponent immediately captures the player's queen.